skhzhang/particle-core-MDAS/README.md

 # particle-core-mdas
-Webpage control panel for our Motion Detector Alarm System using the Spark Core
+Webpage control panel for our Motion Detector Alarm System using the Particle/Spark Core

 Viewable at http://skhzhang.github.io/particle-core-MDAS/.